ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 instantiating the Privacy Pass protocol.
 In particular, we focus on the security requirements of "unlinkability", and "unforgeability".
-Informally, the notion of unlinkability is required to preserve the privacy of the client in the redemption phase of the protocol.
+Informally, the notion of unlinkability is required to preserve the anonymity of the client in the redemption phase of the protocol.
 The notion of unforgeability is to protect against adversarial clients that look to subvert the security of the protocol.